pallavi-garg/pallavi-garg.github.io/projects/pass.md

 ## Observations

-1. The attack was successful (the ego vehicle could not detect the stop sign) in 10 out of 15 weather conditions for all speeds.
+1. The attack was successful (the ego vehicle could not detect the stop sign) in 10 out of 15 weather conditions.
 2. Apollo does not use camera-based logic for stop sign detection.
 It uses HDMap location information, hence the attack was never successful.

 ## Video Outputs